 This department tends to the tasks of actual operation of ship's meetings, conventions, recruiting drives, & other missions into the community.
 Operations personnel are the "movers and shakers".
 They get the job done!
 Examples of OPS positions: Recruiting Officer, Shop Keeper / Quartermaster.

 Fictional roles include: Helm Officer, Navigation, Shuttle Pilots, etc.

-This section is responsible for the publication of the ship's newsletter (Orbital Elements), maintaining the ship's Facebook and Web pages, updating the Chapter Handbook, producing flyers, writing press releases, & other duties as needed.
+This section (part of the Ops Dept) is responsible for the publication of the ship's newsletter (Orbital Elements), maintaining the ship's Facebook and Web pages, updating the Chapter Handbook, producing flyers, writing press releases, & other duties as needed.

 Fictional roles include: Sub-space Communications Specialist and other aspects of Inter- and Intra-ship communication.

 This department is made up of members who are interested in the fabrication and construction aspects of the chapter.
 Static displays, recruiting booth trappings, and other material aspects of the ship's involvement with the community are dealt with in Engineering.
 Engineers may also offer technical / computer support as needed, if they are qualified in real life.